Joliet Public Library

 Public library system in Illinois, U.S.

 The Joliet Public Library (JPL) is the public library system serving the city of Joliet, Illinois.
-The Joliet Public Library was founded on March 7, 1876, with 750 donated books and Charlotte Akin was the first librarian.
+The Joliet Public Library was founded on March 7, 1876, with 750 donated books.
+The first librarian was Charlotte Akin.
 Today the majority of the 300,000 item collection resides in downtown Joliet at the Main Library, in a historic limestone building designed in by Daniel H. Burnham.
 On April 19, 1989, the library was firebombed.